 You Can’t Rush Restoration

 I also find great comfort in knowing that the Father knows me so intimately, that his prescription for healing and restoration is second to none.
 If I allow him to restore me the way that he sees fit, I will be completely restored.
 If, however, I change his prescription for healing and restoration, I won’t be completely restored.
+The Father’s care is tailored to your heart, ensuring every step of restoration brings you closer to His vision for you.

 The Father is Relentless